omiranda/fconn_anova/docs/advanced_example/advanced_example.md

 ## 2. path_demographics_Table

-In this csv file we will make group assignment and also indicate which scan to include.
-As defined in the [Detailed specifications for input files and data](../details/detailed_description.md)
+In this csv file we will make group assignment and also indicate which scan to include (see details in the section [Detailed specifications for input files and data](../details/detailed_description.md)).
+This file has 4 columns with the following headers:

+- **id**: This column indicate the subject id.
+- **consecutive_number**: Here you specify the relative position of the corresponding coonnectivity matrix as stored in **path_imaging**.
+- **age**: Here we decided to name one of the factors **age**.
+Notice that you can use the name that you want.
+Corresponding row indicates the age of the participant when the scan was acquired.
+Noticed that this variable is *text*.
+The analysis will assume that this variable is categorical.
+- **group**: Here

 Here we show a few rows
 ```